mikemackintosh/mikemackintosh.github.io/_posts/2014-05-19-barnyard2-mysql-alert-view-for-snort.md

     left join tcphdr as tcp on tcp.cid=e.cid left join udphdr as udp on udp.cid=e.cid

-You will also get a column of `sensor_encoding` which will tell you how to decode the `payload` column.
+You will also get a column named `sensor_encoding` which will tell you how to decode the `payload` column.
 Leave this out of the MySQL query to speed it up, especially if you are pushing as many packets as we are.

 Enjoy.